Laser driver designed for high power infrared laser diodes

-This is a professional driver dedicated for high power infra red laser diodes.
+This is a professional driver designed for high power infrared laser diodes.
 It can work with 20, 40, and 60 W CS-mount 808 nm, 940 nm, and 980 nm laser diodes as also with other similar diodes.

-The capacitor bank is available as an additional part for the driver.
+The capacitor bank is available as an additional part of the driver.
 It is needed when weaker PSU is used.

 |Modulation frequency (kHz)||5||20|

 |Current set by default (A)||10|

 |Transistor type||High power N-MOSFET|

 |Maximum offset current (A)||20|

 |Logic supply voltage (V)||12 - 15|